 If you are the proprietor of an industrial building, then you will know managing costs is no easy feat.
-Even when product is selling or output is steady, overheads can mount up.
-Lighting is only one of many outgoings which you need to balance, but not all have the technological advancement to make upgrading worth the ROI.
+Even when your product is selling or output is steady, your overheads can add up.
+Lighting is only one of many budget items which you need to balance, but not all have the technological advancement to make upgrading worth the ROI.
 LED lighting is different.

 Is LED Lighting Prohibitively Expensive?